So you're making an RSA key for an HTTPS certificate. What key size do you use?

 116.884

-The Mathemetica code above was ported from Reid Wiggins' code on Crypto Stack Exchange - cheers Reid!
+The Mathematica code above was ported from Reid Wiggins' code on Crypto Stack Exchange - cheers Reid!

-You can use this to measure RSA strength in node.js or any web browser and also to test key sizes not included in NIST's report.
+The calculator implements the General Number Field Sieve (GNFS) complexity formula.
 The results show a 2048 bit RSA key is equivalent to around 116 'bits' of a symmetric algo.
-Actually, 116.884, but since, you can't have .884 of a bit our JS implementation rounds down.
+Actually, 116.884, but since you can't have .884 of a bit, we round down.

 Note that NIST also round the GNFS complexity's result down to 112 bits, a common symmetric cipher size, to allow people to apply the same policies they would if they were considering symmetric algorithms.
 Our JS and the Mathemetica code above give the raw GNFS complexity.